networkteam/Networkteam.ContentComments/README.md

 * the "comments" tab is added to all node types, alongside with the property `comments`.
 (API)
 * The `comments` property is a JSON-encoded array with comment objects which is manipulated by a custom `Comments` editor.
 (API)
-* A `CommentingContentModuleExtension` displays the commenting indicators as overlays on the current page (non-API)
-* JS and CSS extensions are added using TypoScript to the page rendering.
 * A `WorkspaceAspect` takes care of merging comments together on publishing (non-API)